Custom Built

-Custom Built is the third studio album by rock artist, Poison lead singer and reality television star Bret Michaels.
+Custom Built is the third studio album by American musician Bret Michaels, lead singer of the rock band Poison.
 It was released on July 6, 2010 and is Michaels' first studio album since 2005's Freedom of Sound.

 Announced on Michaels' Facebook, due to his recovery period, the album had been moved to July 6, 2010.

 Background

 During the making of this album, Michaels was on the TV reality show Celebrity Apprentice 3 on NBC and was announced the winner on May 23, 2010.

 The album is Michaels highest charting solo album to date peaking at #1 on both the Top Independent Albums and Top Hard Rock Albums chart and also charting at #4 on the Top Rock Albums and #14 on The Billboard 200.